On this page:

-This type of accommodation is marketed specifically to retired people on a rental basis.
+This type of accommodation is marketed specifically to retired people on a full rental basis.
 Generally, investors buy units in a village, which they offer to residents for rental under a tenancy agreement.

-The fortnightly rental is linked to a resident’s age pension and rent assistance – usually 85 per cent of the age pension and 100 per cent of rent assistance.
+The fortnightly rental is often linked to a resident’s age pension and rent assistance – usually 85 per cent of the age pension and 100 per cent of rent assistance.

 Is buying into a retirement village a good investment?